by Jeffrey Dach MD

 My Own Experience with WheatGrass:

 I was so intrigued by the benefits of wheatgrass, this motivated me to try it myself.
-I called Rafael (786-306-7124 miami) who grows trays of wheatgrass and delivers them directly to your home.
-Rafael plants the seeds and grows the trays which he irrigates with ocean water.
+I called a supplier, who grows trays of wheatgrass and delivers them directly to your home.
+He plants the seeds and grows the trays which he irrigates with ocean water.
 The ocean water irrigation gives the wheatgrass bioavailable minerals from the sea.

 Which Wheatgrass Products ?

 There are many companies offering wheatgrass juice products.
-A few are listed in the Steve Meyerowitz Wheatgrass book and offered on his web site.
-Even though I had live wheatgrass from Rafael, I decided to try the frozen and the freeze dried products.
+A few are listed in the Steve Meyerowitz Wheatgrass book.
+Even though I had live wheatgrass, I decided to try the frozen and the freeze dried products.

 I ordered the frozen wheatgrass juice from Dynamic Greens.
 The product arrived promptly to my house as frozen cubes of wheatgrass juice.
 Preparing a glass of wheatgrass was easy.
 Simply pop the green cubes into a glass, add water, wait a few minutes for the cubes to melt, and it’s ready to drink.
 I found the taste to be pleasant and quite enjoyable.